adithgeorge/Customer_App_Subscription_Prediction/README.md

 The accuracy of a model is not the only factor that determines the robustness of the classifier.
 As the training and testing data changes, the accuracy will also change.
 It may increase or decrease.
 This is known as model variance.

-To overcome this and get a generalized model,we use Cross Validation.
+To overcome this and get a generalized model, we use Cross Validation.

 Many a times, the data is imbalanced, i.e there may be a high number of one specific class instances but less number of other class instances.
 Thus we should train and test our algorithm on each and every instance of the dataset.
 Then we can take an average of all the noted accuracies over the dataset.